joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/15/nyregion/lawler-dui-arrest.html

 **G.O.P.
 Appears to Boost Socialist’s Primary Campaign for Wisconsin Governor**\
-`Republicans appear to view Francesca Hong as their weakest opponent in a general election.
+`Republicans seem to view Francesca Hong as their weakest opponent in a general election.
 They are spending $2.2 million in an apparent attempt to aid her primary campaign.`\
 https://www.nytimes.com/2026/07/15/us/politics/republicans-francesca-hong-wisconsin-governor.html

 **Parents of Teen Killed During Horse Carriage Ride Plead for a Ban**\